Boeing B-47 Stratojet: Variants

 A total of 32 RB-47H models were built for electronic intelligence (ELINT) missions, as well as three more specialized "ERB-47Hs".
-Featuring a distinctive blunt, rounded nose and sported blisters and pods for intelligence-gathering antennas and gear, they were designed to probe defenses and collect data on radar and communications signals.
+Featuring a distinctive blunt, rounded nose and sporting blisters and pods for intelligence-gathering antennas and gear, they were designed to probe defenses and collect data on radar and communications signals.
 The bomb bay was replaced by a pressurized compartment, which accommodated "Crows", or Electronic Warfare Officers (EWOs).
 There were three Crows on board the RB-47H and two on the ERB-47H.
 A distinctive bulged radome fairing replaced the bomb bay doors.
 They retained the tail turret and were fitted with jammers and chaff dispensers.
 A recognizable difference between the RB-47H and ERB-47H was the latter's distinctive antenna fairing under the rounded nose.

 The first RB-47H was delivered in August 1955 to Forbes AFB, Kansas.
 They received a "Mod 44" or "Silver King" program in 1961 to update electronics systems and was recognizable by a large teardrop pod for ELINT antennas upon a pylon under the belly and offset to one side, as well as a pylon-style antenna under each wing beyond the outboard engine.
 The EWO compartment was cramped with sitting room only and had both poor noise insulation and climate control, making 12-hour missions uncomfortable and tiring.
 Successful ejection downward through the belly radome was impossible near the ground.
 Crews sat bobsled-like on the pilot compartment's floor for takeoff and landing.
 They then crawled encumbered with Arctic clothing and parachute to and from their compartment along an unpressurized maintenance shelf during a temporary level-off at 10000 ft.

 Operations were generally flown at night and classified Top Secret.
 The final RB-47H to be retired from service, 53-4296, was reactivated and fitted with an F-111-style nose to test avionics for the General Dynamics FB-111 in the early 1970s.
 It was not given any special designation.
 It is now on display at the Air Force Armament Museum at Eglin Air Force Base, fitted with a bomber nose.